DC, AC, PC -What’s with all the acronyms and how does it all work?

-Everything we do in Hampshire today stems from an original idea first introduced by England Hockey around 2011 and adopted in Hampshire in around 2014, known as The EH Single System.
+Everything we do in Hampshire today stems from an original idea first introduced by England Hockey around 2011, and adopted in Hampshire in 2014, known as The EH Single System.

-The Single System's primary goal was to foster consistency in coaching techniques and messages across all England Hockey development age groups and was designed to benefit boys and girls who are believed to have achieved or have the potential to achieve a certain standard of hockey.
+The Single System's primary goal was to foster consistency in coaching techniques and messages across all England Hockey development age groups, and was designed to benefit boys and girls who were believed to have achieved or have the potential to achieve a certain standard of hockey.

-While not always perfect of every sense, the Single System introduced a whole new way of identifying talent and allowing that talent to develop in their own space and time.
-We worked from the view point that young players develop at different times and different stages in their life and provisions were made that players were seen every year from 11/12-17 years old and assessed for a place on the system.
+While not always perfect in every sense, the Single System introduced a whole new way of identifying talent and allowing that talent to develop in their own space and time.
+We worked from the view point that young players develop at different times and different stages in their life, and provisions were made that players from 11/12-17 years old were seen every year and assessed for a place in the system.

-The Single System was made up of the Junior Development Centre (JDC), Junior Academy Centre (JAC) and the Junior Regional Performance Centre (JRPC), with the highest performing players looking for a place in the High Performance Academy Centre (HiPAC) or Futures Cup, depending ion their age.
+The Single System was made up of the Junior Development Centre (JDC), Junior Academy Centre (JAC), and the Junior Regional Performance Centre (JRPC), with the highest performing players looking for a place in the High Performance Academy Centre (HiPAC) or Futures Cup, depending on their age.
 The FC was the route to the international U16 and U18 (National Age Group Squads (or NAGS).

 In 2017 the EH Single System became the EH Player Pathway and the Js were removed from all the centres.
 In 2021 EH completely abandoned the pathway with the introduction of the Talent System, and while this is not the place to air our grievances over that, it had, as a direct result, that Hampshire and many other counties now run their pathway completely independently from EH.

-The Talent System is completely separate from the Hampshire Player Pathway and we have no connection with them.
+The Talent System is entirely separate from the Hampshire Player Pathway and we have no connection with them.

-Of the club or school feels your young players between the ages of 12 and 16 is talented and would benefit from some dedicated, higher level coaching with his or her peers, they can nominate the players for the Hampshire Development Centre (or DC for short).
+If a club or school feels a young player between the age of 12 and 16 is talented and would benefit from some dedicated, higher level coaching with his or her peers, they can nominate that player for the Hampshire Development Centre (or DC for short).

 This not to say the club can't provide an excellent level of coaching, but you will find players of mixed abilities at most club training sessions, and that will likely determine the quality of the session a coach can deliver.